nbeaver/why-linux-is-better/README.rst

 .. _Learning the shell: http://linuxcommand.org/learning_the_shell.php

 In addition, using GUIs for configuration makes user support and documentation significantly more time-consuming.
-Text is easier to automate, store, transmit, and search for than screenshots or ad-hoc notations like Tools -> Options -> General Options -> ...
+Text is easier to automate, store, transmit, index, and search than screenshots or ad-hoc notations like ``Tools -> Options -> General Options -> ...``

 ..
 TODO: discuss specific comparisons of fixing comparable configuration issue on Linux and Windows.